AccelByte/challenge-assignment-plugin-server-go/README.md

    > :warning: **Oauth Client created in this step is different from the one from Prerequisites section:** It is required by [demo.sh](demo.sh) script in the next step to register the `gRPC Server` URL and also to create and delete test users.

-6. Run the [demo.sh](demo.sh) script to simulate challenge assignment which calls this sample `gRPC server` using the `Client ID` and `Client Secret` created in the previous step.
-Pay attention to sample `gRPC server` console log when the script is running.
+5. Run the [demo.sh](demo.sh) script to simulate AGS operation which calls this app using the `Client ID` and `Client Secret` created in the previous step.
+Pay attention this app log in the console when the script is running.
-`gRPC Server` methods should get called.
+The custom functions should get called by AGS.

    ```
    export AB_BASE_URL='https://test.accelbyte.io'